-4. Regular review
+5. Regular review

-4.1 Data protection management
+5.1 Data protection management

-To meet the requirements of the European General Data Protection Regulation, sufficient organizational data protection management processes have been established within the organization.
+To meet the requirements of the European General Data Protection Regulation, various organizational data protection management processes have been established within the organization.
 These pursue the objective of ensuring continuous implementation of data protection in the company.
 The company enters the established processes, tasks, and documentation in a data protection management system (DPMS).

-An internal data protection officer has been appointed for the company.
+An internal Data Protection Officer has been appointed for the company.
 He/she advises and informs data controllers, data subjects or processors on data protection issues.
 He/she monitors compliance with the requirements of the GDPR and the internal data protection agreements and cooperates with the competent supervisory authority.
 If required, data protection impact assessments are carried out for required processes or technologies.
 The data protection officer uses his/her expertise to provides support here.

 The company complies with the information obligations pursuant to Art.
-13 and Art.
-14 GDPR.
+13 / 14 GDPR.
 All employees are bound to confidentiality by a written agreement and made aware of this.
 Adopted policies and technical measures are designed to ensure that employees working from home also comply with them.

-The internally appointed chief information security officer (CISO) additionally develops measures and guidelines to ensure that desired IT security strategies are implemented effectively.
-Employees are also given practical training in this at regular intervals and made aware of it.
+The internally appointed Chief Information Security Officer (CISO) additionally develops measures and guidelines to ensure that desired IT security strategies are implemented effectively.
+All employees are given practical training related to Information Security and Data Protection at regular intervals

-4.2 Control of external processing
+5.2 Control of external processing

 If third parties are commissioned with the processing of personal data, suitable measures are taken to ensure that data are only processed in accordance with the client's instructions.
 All contractors are selected with due diligence regarding data protection and information security to ensure a protection level which at least equals the measures described in this document.
 Necessary external processing agreements are always concluded with all contractors.
-The existing contracts for external processing are regularly checked by the data protection officer for correctness of content.
+The existing contracts for external processing are regularly checked by the Data Protection Officer for correctness of content.

-Updating of measures
+6. Updating of measures

 The technical and organizational measures are reviewed at least once a year to ensure that they are up to date, appropriate and adapted if necessary.
-The result is documented in each case.
 If there are significant changes to the implemented measures outside of the review cycle, the documentation of the technical and organizational measures is adapted directly.
 In every review of the measures used, care is taken to ensure that measures are designed using state-of-the-art technology and information security as well as data protection-friendly default settings.